 The Fiordland crested penguin, also endemic to New Zealand, is often considered to be the second-rarest species.
 While they mate for life, only 2,500-3,000 breeding pairs remain.
 They also have a yellow band on their face, but it sits above the eye.
 We have only seen them in the wild once.

 Where to see wild penguins in New Zealand

-Below find more detail on the viewing spots on New Zealand’s South Island.
+Below, we added more details on the viewing spots on New Zealand’s South Island.